jphur/mcp-redmine/README.md

 ## License

-Mozilla Public License Version 2.0
+This project is licensed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details.

+Original project: [mcp-redmine](https://github.com/runekaagaard/mcp-redmine) by Rune Kaagaard